fChristenson/My-life-as-a-programmer/README.md

 > When have I waited too long to ask for help?

+> How would you go about teaching juniors how to solve problems with googling and reading documentation ?
+I’ve noticed that a lot junior developers that have flooded the market recently learned how to code through video tutorials or online coding platforms that hold their hands the entire time.
+A lot of them are intimidated by digging deep into documentation in order to solve problems.
+They constantly need a senior to answer simple questions that they could have easily found by reading documentation.

 ### Misc

 > Who is the most unique software engineer you have ever interviewed?
 What made him/her different?